Furnished apartment for rent 2 bedrooms, CLICHY

 Rue du Général Roguet, 92110

-Moving into a new home requires a lot of preparation, and it is even more so if you come from abroad.
+Moving into a new home requires a lot of preparation, even more so if you come from abroad.
 Are you planning to work in Paris soon?
 In this article, you will find everything you need to know about moving to Paris while respecting the environment successfully.

 Opting for a furnished rental is undoubtedly the best choice you can make as an expatriate.
 It prevents having to transport your furniture or buy new ones.
 In both cases, it is more ecological and less complicated.
 Here's a reminder of what you'll need to rent an apartment in Paris.